 Can I place more than one flush marker on a grave?

-Only one flush marker is allowed per grave.
+Only two flush markers are allowed per grave.

 How do I locate a loved one in the cemetery?